 The Bluff Ho Tram Strip (view map): Ven Bien Street, Phuoc Thuan, Xuyen Moc, Ba Ria – Vung Tau Province

 Eating and Drinking on Your First Time in Vung Tau:

 Vung Tau’s seafood is especially cheap and fresh

 Good Banh Khot is characterized by fresh shrimp and a delicious fish sauce mix

 The famous shop for cupcakes: Goc Cot Dien

 Xom Luoi Market, Ben Dinh Market, Vung Tau Night Market are where you can find locally made souvenirs, cheap products, and freshly caught seafood.

 What to buy in Vung Tau: fresh and dried seafood, fish sauce

-Dinh Co Festival celebrates on the 10th - 12th day of the 2nd lunar month annually to commemorate the death of lady Le Thi Hong, pray for favorable weather, wealth, and peace.
+Dinh Co Festival is celebrated on the 10th – 12th day of the 2nd lunar month annually to commemorate the death of Lady Le Thi Hong and pray for favorable weather, wealth, and peace.

 Ba Ria – Vung Tau International Kite Festival is a culture, sports, and tourism event held annually in Vung Tau City.
 This is the biggest kite festival in the country that welcomes hundreds of artisans from domestic and international kite clubs to participate.